thumit/IMSRtool/README.md

 IMSR-TOOL logos are designed at http://www.picturetopeople.org, licensed: Free (not limited by any kind of license)

-HOW TO CITE THIS TOOL: WILL BE UPDATEED SOON.
+HOW TO CITE THIS TOOL: WILL BE UPDATED SOON.